We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are several different types of wart, and various strains of HPV can cause them.
 This virus passes on through skin-to-skin contact.

-Most warts are painless and harmless, and many go away on their own after a few weeks or months, though they can last years.
+Most warts are painless and harmless, and many go away on their own after a few

 But depending on the location, size, and type of a wart, a person may wish to have it removed.
 In this case, cryosurgery is an option.
 A dermatologist can perform it, or, for a smaller wart, a person might try an over-the-counter freezing kit.